dlt-science/science-notes/defianddata/_build/html/_sources/ssi.md

 ```
 <details><summary><b>Click here to see how a verifiable credential actually looks like</b></summary>

-This is a credential issued using the javascript library didkit-wasm.
+This is a credential issued using the javascript library didkit-wasm signed by .
 ```json
 {
       "@context":[